lorow/SpaceChill/Assets/ArchiTechAnon/ProTV/README.md

 ProTV has been architected to be more modular and extensible.
 This is done through a pseudo pub/sub system.
 In essence, a behavior will pass its own reference to the TV (supports all udon compilers) and then will receive custom events (see the [`Events Document`](./Docs/Events.md)) based on the TV's activity and state.
 The types of events directly reflect the various supported core features of the TV, such as the standard video and audio controls, as well as the video player swap mechanism for managing multiple configurations.

-More details about the core architecture can be found in the [`Architecture Document`](./Docs/Architecture.md).
+More details about the core architecture can be found in the [Architecture Document](./Docs/Architecture.md).
-Details for ready-made plugins for the TV can be found in the [`Plugins Document`](./Docs/Plugins.md).
+Details for ready-made plugins for the TV can be found in the [Plugins Document](./Docs/Plugins.md).

 ## Core Settings